gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 Alternatively, one can load in the densities one at a time using :func:`~pyopencap.CAP.add_tdm`.
 In our examples below, we load in the matrices from rassi.h5 using the h5py package, and then pass them as numpy arrays to the :class:`~pyopencap.CAP` object.
-This can be particularly useful if one wishes to exclude some of the states from the Perturbative CAP calculation.

 .. code-block:: python